Pithoragarh: Transport

-Pithoragarh is not connected by any direct train services, however it is well connected by road, and it also has an airport.
+Pithoragarh is not connected by any direct train services; however, it is well connected by road, and it also has an airport.
 The National Highway 9 passes through Pithoragarh.
 Landslides and cloudbursts, caused by heavy rains that fall during the summer monsoon, often interrupt transportation networks.

 The Pithoragarh Airport, also known as the Naini Saini Airport, is located about 5 km north-east of the city.
 The airport, which was constructed in 1991 for administrative use, was previously mainly used by the Indian Air Force for defence purposes.
-The airport was upgraded in 2016 at an estimated cost of Rs 64.91 crore.
+The airport was upgraded in 2016 at an estimated cost of ₹64.91 crore.

-Bareilly Airport is located around 249 km from Pithoragarh is a major airport nearby which is connected to cities like Mumbai, New Delhi and Bengaluru.
+Bareilly Airport is located around 249 km from Pithoragarh and is a major airport connected to cities like Mumbai, New Delhi and Bengaluru.

 Pithoragarh is connected to the rest of Uttarakhand by all-weather motorable roads.
 The total road length in Pithoragarh is 80 km.
 Haldwani and Tanakpur are two entry points for entering Pithoragarh by road.
 Both are connected by railway services, the nearest railway stations being Tanakpur (151 km) and Kathgodam (212 km).
 Regular state bus transport services along with private taxi services are available at both places.
 Buses, which are the most commonly used mode of transport, are run by government agencies and private operators.
-Agencies operating long-distance bus services include Uttarakhand Transport Corporation, K.M.O.U, and various private operators.
+Pithoragarh bus depot serves as a key hub for agencies operating long-distance bus services, including the Uttarakhand Transport Corporation, K.M.O.U, and various private operators.